richardsprague/Food/Food/content/Black Bean Tofu.md

 image: BA6CEEE1-EC00-425D-BF3C-CA69D2C18452_1_105_c.jpeg
 ---

 One of our favorite Chinese-inspired meals.
-Easy to make, last-minute, and goes well with other Chinese foods, especially coconut rice.
+Easy to make, quick, and goes well with other Chinese foods, especially coconut rice.

 ## Preparation